The Corruption of the United Nations

 The independent report on the oil-for-food scandal, produced by a committee led by former U.S. Federal Reserve Bank Chairman Paul Volcker, was finally released in September.
 Criticizing the UN from top to bottom, the language of the report was crystal clear: “The inescapable conclusion from the committee’s work” is that the UN “needs thorough reform—and it needs it urgently.”
 We will see exactly how serious the lapses in judgment were at every level.

-But with a goal as noble as saving our children from war, how did things go so terribly askew?
+But with a goal as noble as saving our children from war, how did the idea of the UN go so terribly askew?
 What’s wrong with the United Nations?

 Oil for Food

-After the 1991 Gulf War, sanctions against Iraq restricted international trade.
+After the 1991 Gulf War, sanctions imposed against Iraq were intended to restrict international trade with that country.
 Although these sanctions did not prevent the import of food and medicine, the Iraqi people did not have the money to purchase what they needed under Saddam Hussein’s rule.

 The oil-for-food program began in 1996 as a humanitarian effort to feed the Iraqi people.
 It was entirely unique, being the first UN humanitarian program ever to be financed by the resources of those it was serving; it was funded entirely by the sale of Iraqi oil.
-This was a laudable idea loaded with potential.
-The Iraqi people were in genuine need of humanitarian aid, and oil-for-food was a way of providing that aid without drawing on the resources of other countries.
+The idea seemed good: The Iraqi people were in genuine need of humanitarian aid, and oil-for-food was a way of providing that aid without drawing on the resources of other countries.

 It also, however, tightened Hussein’s grip on the Iraqi people.
 The UN said that 60 percent of the Iraqi population was receiving rations through this program; in other words, 60 percent of the population was now dependent on Hussein just to have enough to eat.
 Other than food and medicine, the only commodity that could be exported or imported legally was oil, which was solely controlled by Hussein.
 This also meant that the UN itself was on Saddam Hussein’s payroll to the tune of billions of dollars, because the UN collected a commission on every barrel of oil sold.
 Many countries were receiving Iraqi oil at discount prices through this program—not surprisingly, some of the same countries that opposed the war on Iraq so vehemently.